 Companies are faced with more changes than ever these days—every single one was forced into proving its agility when the pandemic shut everything down, and each was tested to see how they would continue to perform during the shutdown.
-Then, it was a wait to see which companies faltered, and which ones came out the other side.
+Then, it was a wait to see which companies faltered and which ones came out the other side.
 For organizations that have made it this far, agility is still a critical feature of any performance management plan.
 There’s also a lot more that needs to go into it.
-The eLeaP continuous performance management system provides organizations with powerful options to attract and retain high caliber team members.
+The eLeaP People Success Platform, which includes a continuous performance management system, provides organizations with powerful options to attract and retain high-caliber team members.

 Step One: Identify what you hope to achieve with a new PM strategy.